Skip to main content

 Correspondent: Walter Francis White (1893–1955) was a Black civil rights activist and writer.
 He began working at the National Association for the Advancement of Colored People (NAACP) in 1918, at its New York City headquarters, as assistant to James Weldon Johnson, the Association's first Black Executive Secretary.
 He investigated lynchings and riots, sometimes passing for White, and he became Executive Secretary in 1930.
 He helped desegregate the armed forces after WWII, and under his leadership the NAACP established its Legal Defense Fund.
 He nominally remained executive secretary until his death in 1955.

-1. For readability, the remainder of the letterhead is not transcribed in the body of the letter but is included in this footnote as unformatted text.
+1. For readability, the remainder of the letterhead is not transcribed at the top of the letter but is included in this footnote as unformatted text.
 The letterhead can be seen in its entirety in the accompanying image of the letter.
 The text of the remainder of the letterhead is as follows: "NATIONAL OFFICERS PRESIDENT J. E. SPINGARN VICE PRESIDENTS HON.
 ARTHUR CAPPER BISHOP JOHN A. GREGG REV. JOHN HAYNES HOLMES JAMES WELDON JOHNSON ARTHUR B. SPINGARN OSWALD GARRISON VILLARD ACTING TREASURER MARY WHITE OVINGTON EXECUTIVE OFFICERS WALTER WHITE SECRETARY ROY WILKINS ASSISTANT SECRETARY DR. W. E. B. DUBOIS EDITOR OF THE CRISIS ROBERT W. BAGNALL DIRECTOR OF BRANCHES WILLIAM PICKENS FIELD SECRETARY DAISY E. LAMPKIN REGIONAL FIELD SECRETARY HERBERT J. SELIGMANN DIRECTOR OF PUBLICITY". [back]

 3. By 1932 African American unemployment had climbed to almost 50 percent.
 The NAACP's annual conference of 1932 passed resolutions calling for a new economic program for Black America that would involve the redistribution of wealth, higher taxes for the rich, and social security programs for workers regardless of race. [back]